World water day is celebrated on 22nd March every year. The purpose of the day is to increase awareness about the importance of water.

 - Plant more trees.

-- Grow plants which require less water.
+- Grow plants that require less water.

 - Reduce water pollution.